 In many cultures, sacred knowledge is not considered appropriate for all people.
 “In my day it was not your job to know everything,” the elder said.
 “You were told things that you were meant to know.”
 Indeed, in certain healing traditions, the very efficacy of a cure depends not just on the plants used, but on the user’s relationship to nature, their community, and the spiritual world.
 Read more about the Archive of Healing here.

-If we “normalize” these influences in a practical way, I suspect they’ll become part of the quotidienne without the need to hype or overpromise.
+If we “normalize” these influences in a practical way, they’ll become part of the daily without needing to hype or overpromise.
 There will be interest, funding and understanding that’s integrated into the rest of post modern society.
 An example is Germany or France, first world countries that have long supported homeopathy and organics, as can be seen in the fantastic apothecaries where you’ll find mugwort or ibuprofen, Weleda or La Roche Posay alongside eachother at the user’s discretion.
 By presenting them in a less extreme light with educational support, one can find helpful, non invasive solutions and move on with their life.

 By appropriating aspects of indigenous identities and practices out of context, we’re actually distancing ourselves from understanding them.

-In the land of peptides, anti-allergen dogs, Tekashi 69, Tiktok decade revivals and hype over facts, we find a reimagined equality as the virtual and virtuous “Consumerican”.
+In the land of peptides, anti-allergen dogs, Tekashi 69 and Tiktok, we find a reimagined equality as the virtual and virtuous “Consumerican”.
 But if we use imaginary values in real world applications, does that mean our world is fake?
 We’re more flexible than ever, fluid supporters of whatever material is relevant, whenever it’s convenient.
 Preoccupied by the judgement of others, our heavily researched sophistication dulls our intuitive spontaneity, comprehensive understanding and respect of self, yet we reach further to put ourselves out for a like, a match or an NFT, props in the theatrical production of identity waging; a losing battle.
 We are in an evolutionary moment, pushing the curve unwittingly in one of two directions.